cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     ```

 Continue submitting and waiting for tasks until all work is complete.
 You may
-check to make sure that the queue is empty with `vine_empty`.
+check to make sure that the manager is empty with `vine_empty`.
 When all
-is done, delete the queue (only needed for C):
+is done, delete the manager (only needed for C):

 === "C"
     ```C
-    vine_delete(q);
+    vine_delete(m);
     ```

-Full details of all of the TaskVine functions can be found in the [taskvine API](../api/html/taskvine_8h.html).
+Full details of all of the TaskVine functions can be found in the [TaskVine API](../api/html/taskvine_8h.html).

 ## Running a TaskVine Application

 There are a variety of ways to execute a TaskVine application at scale.
 The examples in this section make use of the example program
 [functions.py](examples/functions.py)
-which you can download an execute like this:
+which you can download to execute like this:

 ```
 python3 functions.py